 Prospective homeowners and renters have been actively discriminated against and experience disparate outcomes based on race, ethnicity, and income.
-The Greenlining Institute found that in the San Francisco region racial minorities, particularly Black and Hispanic communities, are disproportionately denied home purchase loans compared to their population size.
-Specifically, Black households, which make up 6% of the population, receive less than 1% of home purchase loans, while Hispanic households, which make up 16% of the population, receive only 4% of such loans.
+The Greenlining Institute found that in the San Francisco region racial minorities, particularly Black and Hispanic communities, are disproportionately denied home purchase loans compared to their population size.7 Specifically, Black households, which make up 6% of the population, receive less than 1% of home purchase loans.
 These figures suggest that existing banks have been less likely to lend to people of color, which has had a detrimental effect on the ability of these communities to build wealth.
-This is due to underwriting criteria and lower average incomes for people of color, but banks are twice as likely to deny a conventional mortgage to Black applicants than to white applicants even when controlling for income, which suggests a pattern of discrimination.
+This is due to underwriting criteria and lower average incomes for people of color, but banks are twice as likely to deny a conventional mortgage to Black applicants than to white applicants even when controlling for income, which suggests a pattern of discrimination.8

 Less than a quarter of Black (22%) and Hispanic (23%) San Franciscans are homeowners, compared to a citywide average homeownership rate of 37%.
 Large commercial banks, which currently account for 65% of all loans issued in the City, have played a significant role in discrimination through the historic, government-sanctioned practice of redlining.
 This now-illegal practice involved denying loans or credit to certain neighborhoods based on the racial makeup of the area and has contributed to lower homeownership rates for minorities and lower access to opportunity.
-The gap in homeownership between Black and white San Franciscans today is the largest it has been since 1890 and the homeownership rate in formerly redlined neighborhoods is about 25%, compared to a citywide average of 40%.
+The gap in homeownership between Black and white San Franciscans today is the largest it has been since 18909 and the homeownership rate in formerly redlined neighborhoods is about 25%, compared to a citywide average of 40%.10

-&lt;sup>7 Greenlining Institute, "Home Lending to Communities of Color in California 2020," 2022. https://greenlining.org/wp-content/uploads/2022/02/Greenlining-
+7 Greenlining Institute, "Home Lending to Communities of Color in California 2020," 2022. https://greenlining.org/wp-content/uploads/2022/02/Greenlining-